RabeaGleissner/http-server/README.md

 You will get feedback in the console to see which port number and directory are used.

-## Running the tests
+## Running the unit tests

 You can run the unit tests with

 `mvn test`

-You can also run the [8th Light cob spec test suite](https://github.com/8thlight/cob_spec) against it.
+## Running the cob spec test suite

-Instructions for running it are in the [repo's README](https://github.com/8thlight/cob_spec).
+Navigate into the folder `vendor/cob_spec`.

+Then type

+`mvn package`

+`java -jar fitnesse.jar -p 9090`

+The test suite will run on [http://localhost:9090/HttpTestSuite](http://localhost:9090/HttpTestSuite).